official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-1-2.md

 phased pressure on Saddam Hussein and support for the Iraqi opposition; no policy recommendation was made to the President.

-[^200] Letter Wright to Webb, 5 September 2001, ‘Iraq: US Contingency Planning for the Loss of an Aircraft’.
+[^200]: Letter Wright to Webb, 5 September 2001, ‘Iraq: US Contingency Planning for the Loss of an Aircraft’.
-[^201] Letter Williams to Manning, 22 July 2002, ‘Iraqi No Fly Zones: Contingency Planning for the Loss of an [^202] Manuscript comment Blair on Note Manning to Prime Minister covering Letter Williams to Manning, 22 July 2002, ‘Iraqi No Fly Zones: Contingency Planning for the Loss of an Aircraft’.
+[^201]: Letter Williams to Manning, 22 July 2002, ‘Iraqi No Fly Zones: Contingency Planning for the Loss of an
+[^202]: Manuscript comment Blair on Note Manning to Prime Minister covering Letter Williams to Manning, 22 July 2002, ‘Iraqi No Fly Zones: Contingency Planning for the Loss of an Aircraft’.
-[^203] Telegram 886 Washington to FCO London, 3 August 2001, ‘Iraq’.
+[^203]: Telegram 886 Washington to FCO London, 3 August 2001, ‘Iraq’.
-[^204] Telegram 937 Washington to FCO London, 18 August 2001, ‘Webb’s visit to Washington: Iraq: Military [^205] Telegram 1004 Washington to FCO London, 6 September 2001, ‘Iraq: Views of US’.
+[^204]: Telegram 937 Washington to FCO London, 18 August 2001, ‘Webb’s visit to Washington: Iraq: Military
+[^205]: Telegram 1004 Washington to FCO London, 6 September 2001, ‘Iraq: Views of US’.
-[^206] Woodward B. State of Denial.
+[^206]: Woodward B. State of Denial.
 Simon & Schuster UK, 2006.

 262

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 375. Mr George Tenet, the Director of Central Intelligence, described in his memoir how a CIA analysis before 9/11 concluded that it would be difficult to remove Saddam